vyrovcz/sevareslice/README.md

 ####
 ```

 - For ip .3 and ip .5 we get **Destination Host Unreachable**, that means interface **enp195s0f0** connects to ip .4 and therefore to **goracle**.
-Note that a ping can only be successfull, if the routes on the pinged host are correct.
+Note that a ping can only return and be successfull, if the routes on the pinged host are correct.
 This was the case for algofi gard but not for algofi goracle.
 The ping cannot return as the routing table on goracle is still unconfigured.
 But the information that the ping timed out is enough to conclude which node is connected.
 - The last interface must connect to the last node, so **enp195s0f1** connects ip .5 or **zone**
 - Now repeat this step on the other nodes by adjusting the corresponding ip addresses in the ping-for-loop
 - add to the NIC0/1/2 labels the corresponding interface names in the graph picture and define the NIC labels in `global-variables.yml`